Vegetarian Pho (Vietnamese Noodle Soup)

 Our neighborhood borders a unique section of Orlando named the Mills 50 district.
 Mills 50 is bursting with eclectic shops, hip bars and authentic Vietnamese and Asian eateries.

 We’ve lived right outside Mills 50 for years, and often reminded ourselves that we needed to explore the ethnic cuisine.
-But it wasn’t until about two months ago that buy prednisone online cheap, an incredible Vietnamese restaurant in the heart of Mills 50.
+But it wasn’t until about two months ago that we first ventured into Pho 88, an incredible Vietnamese restaurant in the heart of Mills 50.
 I was slightly apprehensive and unsure what I would be able to eat given my Celiac disease.
 Before our visit I researched the cuisine and learned that Pho (pronounced like “fuh” in “funny,”) a traditional Vietnamese noodle soup, is made with rice noodles!
 And is typically gluten-free!
 So I decided to give it a shot.

 First our server brought out a plate overflowing with beautiful, fresh Thai basil leaves, lime wedges, bean sprouts and fresh jalapeño slices.
 These are traditional Pho toppings to customize your soup.
 There is also Sriracha and hoisin sauce on the table.
 (I always add Sriracha, but I avoid the hoisin since it’s not gluten-free.)